worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 # Reproducibility Report Template - Instructions

 This document provides guidance on how to complete the reproducibility report template (`main.tex`) for World Bank reproducibility reviews.
+Download the zipped folder (reproducibility_report_template.zip) and edit it in a LaTeX editor, or upload the folder to Overleaf.

 ## Overview